onomondo/onomondo-eim/README.md

 The REST API defines four different basic operations.
 The name of the operation is the second path element of the HTTP URL:

-* `create`: create a rest resource, returns resourceId
+* `create`: create a rest resource, returns a `resourceId`
-* `lookup`: lookup a rest resource by its resourceId, returns JSON
+* `lookup`: lookup a rest resource by its `resourceId`, returns JSON
-* `delete`: delete a rest resource by its resourceId, returns JSON
+* `delete`: delete a rest resource by its `resourceId`, returns JSON
-* `list`: list all resource IDs available for the current facility, returns JSON.
+* `list`: list all `resourceId`s available for the current facility, returns JSON.

 ### ResourceId

 When a REST resource is created, a so called `resourceId` is returned by the REST API.
-The resourceId uniquely identifies the REST resource and has to be memorized by the REST API user to perform further operations.
+The `resourceId` uniquely identifies a REST resource and has to be memorized by the REST API user to perform further operations.

 Example: URL with selected facility `download` and operation `lookup` on the `resourceId` "8a901bd9-f203-4eae-bcba-12dee32f4444"